dotnet/docs-maui/docs/fundamentals/gestures/pan.md

 The `PanGestureRecognizer` class also defines a `PanUpdated` event that's raised when the detected pan gesture changes.
 The `PanUpdatedEventArgs` object that accompanies this event defines the following properties:

 - `GestureId`, of type `int`, which represents the id of the gesture that raised the event.
-- `StatusType`, of type `GestureStatus`, which indicates if the event has fired for a newly started gesture, a running gesture, a completed gesture, or a canceled gesture.
+- `StatusType`, of type `GestureStatus`, which indicates if the event has been raised for a newly started gesture, a running gesture, a completed gesture, or a canceled gesture.
 - `TotalX`, of type `double`, which indicates the total change in the X direction since the beginning of the gesture.
 - `TotalY`, of type `double`, which indicates the total change in the Y direction since the beginning of the gesture.